Liability orders and child maintenance arrears

 Dealing with liability orders

-What happens when a creditor applies for a liability order?
+What happens when someone applies for a liability order?

-- The time and place the court hearing will be held
+- Where and when the court hearing will be held

 - The amount of council tax or child maintenance you owe